-'''

-statement \rightarrow lvalue ':=' expression
+statement $\rightarrow$ lvalue ':=' expression

-'''

 The l-value is evaluated to a location; then the expression is evaluated and its value is stored in the location.
 Assigning a record or array value actually assigns a pointer to the record or array.
+Constants and const-declared parameters cannot be assigned into.